wp-plugins/1000grad-epaper/readme.txt

 The beta phase will run for approximately 3 months, followed by the 1.0 release version.
 For the duration of the beta phase every registered (=beta tester) user will be provided with a free channel to evaluate our service.
 The free channel may be used for a period of 12 months after the completion of the beta phase.
 Afterwards the channel will either be deactivated, or remain active if you wish continue.
 The beta trial DOES NOT result in an automatic service charge or any other obligation.
 Please rest assured, you don’t have to pay anything unless explicitly want to.

+= Can I upload bigger sized PDFs too? =

+The upload size is mostly limited by your wordpress installation or installed PHP.
+Your can increase that value by editing wp-admin/.htaccess with these values:

+        php_value upload_max_filesize 50M
+        php_value post_max_size 50M
+        php_value max_execution_time 200
+        php_value max_input_time 200

+or have a look at http://php.net/manual/en/features.file-upload.php

 = Wie kann ich starten? =